intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/drm-tip.rst

 If the Conflict Reappears
 -------------------------

-In some odd cases git rerere fails to recognize the conflict, and doesn't store conflict resolution.
+In some odd cases git rerere fails to recognize the conflict, and doesn't reapply the stored conflict resolution.
 This needs to be handled with a manual fixup patch, and the best way to go about this is:

 1. Try to resolve the conflict normally, but then running::